totalhack/zillion/README.md

 **Introduction**
 ----------------

-`Zillion` is a free, open data warehousing and dimensional modeling tool that allows combining and analyzing data from multiple datasources through a simple API.
+`Zillion` is a data warehousing and dimensional modeling tool that allows combining and analyzing data from multiple datasources through a simple API.
 It writes SQL so you don't have to, and it easily bolts onto existing database infrastructure via SQLAlchemy.